threerocks-defi/code-review/rate-providers/ETHxRateProvider.md

 ### Oracles
 - [x] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes).
-    - source: StaderStakePoolsManager, accepts price update proposals from a majority of 7 (minimum 5) nodes
+    - source: `StaderStakePoolsManager` accepts price update proposals from a majority of 7 (minimum 5) nodes
     - source address: [ethereum:0xcf5EA1b38380f6aF39068375516Daf40Ed70D299](https://etherscan.io/address/0xcf5EA1b38380f6aF39068375516Daf40Ed70D299#code)
     - any protections?
 YES: maximum rate delta is 1%